-While many muster up the courage to actually sit down, plan out and study the given syllabus, memory retention still remains a major concern even with the most studious and disciplined of aspirants.
-And this is exactly where certain magazines prove to be crucial.
+While many masters have the courage to actually sit down, plan out and study the given syllabus, memory retention still remains a major concern even with the most studious and disciplined of aspirants.
+And this is exactly where certain magazines for UPSC prove to be crucial.

 A good magazine also comes packed with expert advice on exam preparation, success stories and mock tests for practice.

-Of course, you must read the newspapers daily, refer to study books and practice the question papers from previous years.
+Of course, you must read the newspapers daily, refer to study books and practise the question papers from previous years.
 But, skipping out on magazines is never advisable.

 Reading a magazine is the equivalent of revising what all you’ve read in the newspapers over a period of time.
 So, thumbs up for memory retention.

-Since the UPSC does not release an official list of magazines that must be referred to, we have compiled a list of 5 exemplary magazines based on popular opinion, expert reviews and topper recommendations: –
+Since the UPSC does not release an official list of magazines that must be referred to, here you can get a compiled list of 5 exemplary magazines based on popular opinion, expert reviews and topper recommendations.

-Popularly known as EPW, this magazine is a must-read for every IAS aspirant, especially if you want to ace your mains.
+Popularly known as EPW, this magazine for UPSC is a must-read for every IAS aspirant, especially if you want to ace your mains.